Mustapa: It is not true Malaysia gets nothing from the US

 main news image

-KUALA LUMPUR (Sep 18): The official meeting between Prime Minister Najib Razak with the US President Donald Trump last week proves that Malaysia has become a significant trade partner to the US, says Minister of International Trade and Industry Datuk Seri Mustapa Mohamed.
+KUALA LUMPUR: The official meeting between Prime Minister Datuk Seri Najib Razak with US President Donald Trump last week showed that Malaysia has become a significant trade partner to the US, says Minister of International Trade and Industry Datuk Seri Mustapa Mohamed.

-When asked about how Malaysia will benefit from the bilateral trade relationship with the US, Mustapa said American companies are satisfied with the investments made in Malaysia and are looking to expand their activities here, without specifying any details.
+When asked about how Malaysia benefits from the bilateral trade relationship with the US, Mustapa said that American companies are satisfied with the investments made in Malaysia and are looking to expand their activities here, although he did not specify any details.

-“Don’t ever have the impression that we got nothing out of this [the meeting],” he told reporters at a press conference during the Malaysian Investment Development Authority’s (MIDA) Open Day 2017 here today.
+“Don’t ever have the impression that we got nothing out of this (the meeting),” he told reporters at a press conference during the Malaysian Investment Development Authority’s (Mida) Open Day 2017 here yesterday.

-He noted that as at June 2017, the US had invested RM70 billion in the Malaysian manufacturing sector alone and that American companies have provided 200,000 jobs for Malaysians.
+He noted that as at June 2017, the US had invested RM70 billion in the Malaysian manufacturing sector alone and that American companies had provided no less than 200,000 jobs for Malaysians here.

-Quoting a study done by the US-ASEAN Business Council, Mustapa said that 63% of American companies operating in Malaysia believe they will be making money this year.
+Quoting a study done by the US-Asean Business Council, Mustapa said that 63% of American companies believe they will be making money this year in Malaysia.

 “Despite what President Trump is doing to encourage American companies to do more at home, we find that American companies still consider Malaysia to be an excellent investment destination,” he said.

-Mustapa noted that the proposed US$3 billion to US$4 billion increased investments by EPF in the US will be used for a large-scale infrastructure development programme with financing requirement worth US$1 trillion involving roads, bridges, highways and airports, as Trump views that some of them need restoration.
+Mustapa noted that the proposed US$3 billion (RM12.57 billion) to US$4 billion increased investments by the Employees Provident Fund (EPF) in the US will be used for a large-scale infrastructure development programme with a financing requirement worth US$1 trillion involving roads, bridges, highways and airports as Trump views that some of them need restoration and renovation.

-The minister defended the move as saying that foreign investments have generated higher returns than domestic investments for EPF and that specifically in the US, "returns must be good".
+He defended the move as saying that foreign investments have generated higher returns than domestic investments for the EPF and that specifically in the US, “returns must be good”.

-However, Mustapa said the proposed investment is still subject to the approval of the EPF Board of Directors and eventually, it is up to them to decide if they will go ahead with the proposal.
+However, Mustapa said that the proposed investment is still subject to the approval of EPF board of directors, and eventually it is up to them to decide if they will go ahead with the proposal.

 Print